(0.7.150)

 Public Subnet ID

-created when the cloudstack formation script was run earlier. - select the
+created when the cloudstack formation script was run earlier. if none are detected, this will be auto-created for you via stack formation -

 Private Subnet ID

-created when the cloudstack formation script was run earlier.from the cloudformation stack output. - select the
+created when the cloudstack formation script was run earlier.from the cloudformation stack output. if none are detected, this will be auto-created for you via stack formation -

 Policy ARN